NealOKelly/govuk-joomla-template/README.md

 Populated by a custom module.
 Example HTML for custom modules is:

 ## one-third
 Populated by a custom module.
-Example HTML for custom modules is:
+Example HTML for custom module:

     <h2 class="govuk-heading-m">Links</h2>
     <ul class="govuk-list govuk-list--bullet">